tuan3w/obsidian-template/README.md

 #### 14. Web clipper templates

-I use several templates to capture web content that I think it might be useful for me to review later.
-You can see them in [web-clipper](./templates/web-clipper/) folder.
+I use several templates to capture web content that I find potentially valuable for later review.
+These templates are available in the [web-clipper](./templates/web-clipper/) folder.

-You can import them from [web clipper extension](https://obsidian.md/clipper)'s setting.
-You can your favorite LLMs to help you summarize the content, generate suitable hashtags, etc.
+You can import these templates through the [Obsidian Web Clipper extension](https://obsidian.md/clipper) settings.
+Additionally, you can leverage your preferred LLMs to automatically summarize content and generate relevant hashtags.

  <img src="./screenshots/web-clipper.png" alt="alt text" width="300" >